LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Why Supercell’s Founder Wants to Be the World’s Least Powerful CEO](https://www.linkedin.com/pulse/why-supercells-founder-wants-worlds-least-powerful-ceo-de-rycker): by Sonali De Rycker.
 Takeaway from CEO Ilkka Paananen: "My goal is to be the world’s least powerful CEO.
 What I mean by this is that the fewer decisions I make, the more the teams are making."

+- [Your Most Important Skill: Empathy](http://chadfowler.com/2014/01/19/empathy.html): by Chad Fowler.
+Takeaway: Includes a long-ish list of compelling reasons why empathy truly is your most important skill as a leader, and several suggestions on how to practice empathy: listen; watch and wonder; know your enemies, and choose the other side.
+"We all have friends and loved ones that complain to us about how they have been treated by other people.
+It’s human nature to complain and it’s the duty of a loved one to listen sympathetically.
+The assumption is that the listener is on the side of the complainer.
+A supportive friend or loved one almost always is, instinctually.
+Try practicing (internally) taking the opposing view point.
+Don’t go with your default reaction immediately.
+Start on the other side and work your way back."

 ### Quotes on Leadership

 - “Decisions in 10 minutes or less, or the next one is free.” — Included [in this Microsoft article](https://news.microsoft.com/2000/02/16/the-motivator-behind-the-windows-2000-development-team/)